 The amount of time you have available can also decide the distance between destinations.
 For example, it would be a lot more challenging to fly between continents than it is within one.
 It’s not impossible, but you will have to consider the time spent getting from point A to B and the cost.

 Europe is particularly easy to get around from both the distance and cost perspectives.
-A lot of our trips have involved this continent.
+A lot of our multi-destination trips have involved Europe.

 No travel planning can be complete without the transportation part.
-As we are based in Canada having a direct flight to anywhere in Europe is always a bonus.
+As we are based in Canada, having a direct flight to anywhere in Europe is always a bonus.
 This is especially crucial when time is of the essence.
-The flight is already long enough and having an additional layover adds unwelcomed delay to our vacation.
+The flight is already long enough and having an additional layover adds unwelcome delay to our vacation.
 I have made it my mission to find direct flights.

 Depending on the time of the year, the availability of flights, especially direct ones, might be limited.
 It really helps to narrow down your options to get there and back.
 Return flights are as important, especially if you are flying from a different location than where you started.

 This is exactly how we found ourselves in Amsterdam few years ago.
 While we wanted to visit Amsterdam at some point, it wasn’t high on the list.
 However, it was one of the few direct flights from Toronto during our trip so we booked it.
 Ended up loving it even if we ended up there by chance.

 Transportation is largely tied in with the whole time vs cost argument.
 While I am a huge fan of sweet deals, sometimes the cheapest isn’t always the best.
 The average flight from Toronto to anywhere in Europe is between seven to ten hours direct.
 Sure, you can find cheaper flights if you opt for one or two stops, but that can add quite a bit of time to your journey.
 Again, depending on how much time you have, this might not be an issue.